LoganJFisher/TeXSend/README.md

   * Remove current button control of, and create dedicated buttons to toggle TeX compile for:
     * Reply draft
     * Compose draft
-  * Change shortcut (perhaps to `ctrl+alt+L`) to be more easily compatible with draft mode.
+  * Make it possible to right-click the TeX buttons to customize their shortcuts.
-    * Should it be possible to right-click the TeX buttons to customize this?
-How would that information be saved that wouldn't be wiped with a subsequent userscript update?
+    * How would that information be saved that wouldn't be wiped with a subsequent userscript update?
   * Support for Gmail vertical split and horizontal split modes.
   * Add [TikZJax](https://github.com/kisonecat/tikzjax) support.
     * Completely unrelated to KaTeX, but should be compatible.